 From reading LondonToolKit, we knew there were tour options from Southampton cruise port to visit a few places before being dropped off at London Heathrow airport around 4:30pm or London city hotel after that.
 Since we had already been to Bath and Windsor Castle in 1992, we booked a tour to Cotswold.
 Our return flight was scheduled to leave Heathrow airport at 8:10pm.

 According to our friend, Ted Wang, "Cotswold" is the marriage of two English words, "wold" meaning gentle hills and "cots" referring to sheep enclosures.
 In medieval England, Cotswold sheep grew the best wool.
 The region prospered with Wool money.
 But with the rise of cotton and the Industrial Revolution, the woolen industry collapsed, the wealthy Cotswold towns fell on hard times.
 Today, visitors enjoy a harmonious blend of man and nature, a pristine English countryside decorated with time-passed villages.
 The Londoners with new money are buying vacation homes in the Cotswold, bringing new prosperity to the Cotswold.

-Our flight home on Virgin Atlantic was uneventful.
+Our flight home on the Virgin Atlantic was very comfortable.
 The flight was less than half full, so we spread out to have empty seats next to each of us.

 The highlights of this trip?
 If we had to choose favorites, they were London and Scottish Highlands.
 London, because we had 4 days of sunny, blue sky and dry weather, and London certainly had a lot to offer.
 Scottish Highlands, because the scenery was so green and pretty.